Opposite of QUICK – 35 Antonyms With Sentence Examples

 Lengthy The presentation was quick and concise.
 The presentation was lengthy and elaborate.

-READ: Opposite of DIVERSITY - 35 Antonyms With Sentence Examples
+READ: Opposite of EXPOSURE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of QUICK